jared-joering/pokemon_tcg_projects/README.md

 #### Installation

-Before getting started, you'll need the following:
+Before getting started, you'll need the following for the .ipynb to be read:

 * Python
 * pandas
+* numPy

+And these for the tcgplayer-scraper.py:

 * Selenium
-* numPy
 * Beautiful Soup
+* webdriver_manager

+All of these can be found at step 4.

-#### Running the Program
+#### Running the Notebook
 1. As of this submission, Python 3.13.0 was used and Python 3 is required.
 Ensure that you have it installed.

 2. Clone the repo from GitHub (https://github.com/jared-joering/pokemon_tcg_projects.git).